 Who isn’t sick and tired of seeing ads on their timeline, news sites, anywhere on the internet really?
 It’s something we’ve been very aware of: people hate ads.
 Every time I see an ad from a company their perceived value decreases a bit.
 Every time I see them creating something of value (a cool product, a new feature) they add something to their perceived value.

-As a developer you’re in the best position to do growth marketing by adding value to your brand bank instead of subtracting.
-Use engineered marketing to create an interest for your brand and product.
+As a developer, you’re in the best position to do growth marketing by adding value to your brand bank instead of subtracting.
+Use engineered marketing to create an interest in your brand and product.
 This YouTube video explains it well.

 Don’t underestimate the power of affiliate marketing

 As a startup, you don’t have a lot of resources to do marketing.
 Affiliate marketing is outsourcing your marketing to the crowd.
 Especially because our product is so closely connected (literally) to Twitter we can leverage its virality with affiliate marketing.

 Our users are our fans and by giving them an extra incentive to talk about us we increased our growth a lot.
 It’s hard to quantify because not all of the new customers come via an affiliate.
 But we can definitely see that it works.

 There are dozens of YouTube videos that mention us.
 Hundreds of articles talk about using Hypefury as a Twitter scheduler or engagement booster.

 We could’ve done the same but that would mean almost hiring someone full-time to create these articles and videos.
 We now have the same result but from people who already have an established domain and audience.
 We’re not only being mentioned by them but we’re also leveraging their existing audience.